euroscipy/euroscipy.github.io/content/pages/2022/venue.md

 2. Basel Badischer Bahnhof (Basel Bad Bhf), all long-distance and regional trains of Deutsche Bahn (DB) and Swiss Federal Railways between Germany and Switzerland stop here.
-To get to the venue from the Bad Bhf you can easily take tram 6 or bus 30.
+To get to the venue from the Bad Bhf, you can easily take tram 6 or bus 30.

 #### By Bus
 There is a bus terminal right beside the Basel SBB train station for long-distance